Your resource for understanding and overcoming dysphagia / swallowing disorders

 How common is dysphagia?

 Dysphagia is most common among the elderly–an estimated 40% of nursing home residents have dysphagia–yet people of all ages can be affected, including those who have experienced stroke, head or neck injuries or cancers, Multiple Sclerosis, Parkinson’s disease, dementia, and other illnesses.
-About one in every 25 adults experiences difficulty swallowing.*
+About one in every 25 adults experiences difficulty swallowing each year.*

 What are the symptoms of dysphagia?